Torreylee1028/DSC530/README.md

 Women who have children under the age of 18 exercise less than women who do not have children under the age of 18.

 ### Data
-American time Use Survey: https://www.kaggle.com/bls/american-time-use-survey
+American Time Use Survey: https://www.kaggle.com/bls/american-time-use-survey

 ### Techniques